-I won’t lie and say these tips for feeding your newborn with a toddler around will make it EASY… but they might help a little.
+I won’t lie and say these tips for feeding your newborn with a toddler around will make these few months EASY… but something in here can definitely make your life easier.

 If you still feel like a hot mess, pour some more coffee and hang in there.
-The first 3-6 months with a newborn and toddler are insanely hard, but you can do it!
+The early weeks with a newborn and toddler are insanely hard, but you can do it!

 Billions of women before you have done it and it’ll all be a big, precious, happy blur in hindsight.

 NOTE: We’ve nursed, bottle fed, and combined the two.
 Regardless of how you feed a newborn, you have to sit there and feed the baby.
-Whether you have a bottle or boob in baby’s mouth, it’s really hard to get up and deal with your toddler while you are feeding a newborn.
-Haha so this list of ideas is perfect for keeping your toddler busy while you take care of your newborn’s needs!
+It’s really hard to get up and deal with your toddler while you are feeding a newborn.
+Haha so this list of ideas is perfect for keeping your toddler busy while you take care of your newborn’s needs no matter how you choose to feed the baby!

 Take Care of Your Toddler Before Your Newborn Needs You

-It is SUPER TIME CONSUMING to meet the needs of a newborn and toddler.
+It is SUPER TIME CONSUMING to meet the needs of a new baby and toddler.
 It’s also very temporary.
 Just keep telling yourself that!
 Their needs will not be this all-consuming forever.
-(Just think: they might wipe their own butts someday……….)
+(Just think: they might even wipe their own butts someday……….)

 My suggestion is to take care of your toddler’s basic needs before your newborn needs you.